AllenNeuralDynamics/dynamic-foraging-task/README.md

 #### Automatic training
 1. In the main dialog, press `Auto Train` button  <img src="https://github.com/AllenNeuralDynamics/dynamic-foraging-task/assets/24734299/9ef26192-044b-4c22-928f-b328b7ab36ab" width="90"> or `Ctrl + Alt + A` to open the Automatic Training dialog.
+   - If the dialog fails to open, check AWS credentials at `~/.aws/credentials`.
+See [instructions](#for-initial-installation)
-2. For the first session of a new mouse:
+3. For the first session of a new mouse:
    - Confirm that this is a new mouse<br>
    <img src="https://github.com/AllenNeuralDynamics/dynamic-foraging-task/assets/24734299/bcaafe89-3330-4704-81f9-ab30c259512b" width="400"><br>
    - On the right side, select a desired curriculum for the new mouse.
 Double-check `curriculum_name`, `curriculum_version`, and the diagrams<br>.